It starts small. A few too many Amazon boxes on the porch. A subscription to a magazine they never read.

 1. Lower the Credit Card Ceiling

 Don't cancel every card immediately; that often triggers a crisis of identity.
 Instead, call the bank and ask them to lower the credit limit to a small amount (e.g., $200).
-This allows them to still “swipe” and feel independent, but it “stops the bleed” if they fall for a scam or go on a spree.
+This allows a user to still “swipe” and feel independent, but it “stops the bleed” if they fall for a scam or go on an unnecessary shopping spree.

 2. The “Prepaid” Credit Card Illusion